Glossary of Assessment Terms

 Assessment Cycle: The process of planning, collecting, and analyzing assessment measures and data for the purpose of sustaining and improving teaching and learning.
 Typically the assessment cycle refers to the timing of the processes within an academic year, but timing may vary from program to program.

-Assessment Plan: A process and timeline for designing, collecting, and analyzing assessment data.
+Assessment Plan: A process and timeline for designing, collecting, and analyzing assessment data, and regularly involving faculty in interpreting and using results.

 Assessment Results: Analyzed or summarized assessment data (data may be quantitative or qualitative) or other impacts of assessment activities; shared formally or informally.